 My pregnancy had been complicated physically, mentally and emotionally.
 Having undergone nearly eight months of the gruesome hyperemesis gravidarum (HG) meant that I could not take any more extensions with it.
 I was desperate to evict my in utero tenant; before notice or on the due date.
 However, this child had a set mind of its own, with different plans on how he/she would enter the world.

 The estimated day of delivery (EDD) was May 26th, 2013, yet it came and went with no sign of labour.
 Anxiety was beginning to mount, and worse was the sheer physical exhaustion that I felt.
 This baby had to come.
-I knew that I was taking a huge risk with the option of a natural, unmedicated, vaginal birth, given that I not only had multiple fibroids, but the baby was in a breech position (at least according to the last antenatal scan).
+I knew that I was taking a substantial risk with the option of a natural, unmedicated, vaginal birth, given that I not only had multiple fibroids, but the baby was in a breech position (at least according to the last antenatal scan).
 I had limited options though because an epidural was not on the menu of my birthing hospital in Nyeri.

 EDD – where is my baby?

 There is nothing more dreadful to an expectant mother than being sent back home by your birthing hospital because, either your labour is imagined, the cervix has not dilated, or your baby has not engaged.
 Such was the case with my EDD.
 I had no visible signs of active labour.
 The child in utero was still actively kickboxing my ribs, pushing my bladder, and making me walk like a penguin.
-Perhaps I was one of those women who didn’t go into labour, or maybe I was about to have a silent labour?
+Perhaps I was one of those women who didn’t go into labour, or maybe I was about to have silent labour?
 I kept entertaining these strange thoughts.
 In my opinion, every mammal that births a youngling has to undergo labour; the only difference is human maternal labour is notoriously rough on the mother-in-waiting.
 Well, this labour along with the baby that I was carrying, was very unpredictable.

-Obviously, I was desperate to meet my child.
+I was desperate to meet my child.
 He/she had decided to remain anonymous by not revealing its gender during all previous ultrasound scans.
 Nothing extraordinary happened on my EDD, expect my frantic nesting.
 I went about cleaning the house, arranging and rearranging baby’s clothes in drawers, unpacking and repacking my hospital maternity bag.
 Mother was concerned.
 She felt that I was wearing myself out.
 She repeatedly asked me to relax, in her opinion; I would need the energy to survive labour.
 The nesting mode was a necessary distraction against the dread of carrying this pregnancy into another fortnight.

-I kept telling my mother that I was praying for a short and silent labour.
+I kept telling my mother that I was praying for short and quiet labour.
 I was unsure of my pain threshold.
-I have a serious trypanophobia, how is it then that I would survive tokophobia?
+I have a severe trypanophobia, how is it then that I would survive tokophobia?
 The scenario was different; a baby depended on my strength for a safe delivery.
 I kept dashing to the toilet to check for signs of the elusive mucous plug.
 I was anticipating something earth-shattering dramatic – water breaking with a splash and a bloody show.
 Like how they show it in the movies.
 Expectant mothers in Hollywood films always seem to have their water break somewhere in a mall, taxi, or in a fancy restaurant, for the extra dramatic measure.

 By 8 am, my mother’s anxiety was palpable.
 It seemed like she was pregnant by proxy.
 On the other hand, I was too relaxed for her comfort.
 I agreed to ring Doctor Samuel Njuguna, my gynaecologist in Nyeri to appease and calm her nerves.
 I explained to him the intensity of my contractions, how I had self-diagnosed it to be false labour.
 The Doctor’s response startled me.
 “Let’s meet in the hospital, now!”
 The urgency in his voice brought reality home.